 European Rural and Isolated Practitioners Association (EURIPA)

 The EURACT Conference 2026 in Iași (23–25 April 2026) offered an important platform for exchange in European family medicine.
 As part of the ongoing collaboration between EYFDM and EURACT, EYFDM Medical Education was invited to contribute to a podium discussion on “Specialty and Curriculum of Family Medicine in Europe – Perks and Perils.”
+This was a meaningful opportunity to represent the perspective of young doctors in shaping the future of our discipline.

+Particular thanks go to Nele Michels and Alex Harding for their sustained efforts in strengthening the voice of early-career family doctors at the European level.
 We also acknowledge Anna Jung for leading the European Delphi study on GP professional activities, presented among the top contributions in Iași.
 Although not selected as the final winner, the work reflects a strong and relevant contribution to the field.

 Finally, sincere thanks to Vasile for the warm welcome and excellent local support in Romania.
+The collaboration continues!

 The first EYFDM–EUROPREV preconference, held on 25 March 2026 in Madrid ahead of the EUROPREV Forum, marked an important milestone in collaboration between both networks.
 Designed for residents and young family doctors, the event created a vibrant space to explore key challenges in preventive care from a fresh and critical perspective.